to-codando/leme-js-doc/resources/README.md

 }
 ```

-No código acima, através do hook beforeOnInit foi adicionado um ouvinte da store através do método ***store.on*** e sempre que a action **addUser** for executada a função **methods.addUser** também é executada atualizando o state local do componente o que força o template do mesmo a ser atualizado com a nova lista de usuários.
+No código acima, através do hook beforeOnInit foi adicionado um ouvinte da store através do método ***store.on*** e sempre que a action **addUser** for executada a função **addUser** também é executada atualizando o state local do componente o que força o template do mesmo a ser atualizado com a nova lista de usuários.

 Ainda resta uma última ação necessária.
 A remoção de usuários.